The Life of SOE Agent Harry Peulevé

 The Armourer

-Arresting reading...the story of this hero's career is an engaging and useful work
+Arresting reading...an engaging and useful work

 Rita Kramer,